 Your Language Advantage

-Hear about the benefits of bilingualism from Glendon Interim Principal, Ian Roberge, and from our students.
+Hear about the benefits of bilingualism from Professor Ian Roberge, recent Glendon graduates and from our students.

-Glendon Interim Principal, Ian Roberge, shares insights on how a second language can benefit you, and the many ways Glendon supports your learning.
+Professor Ian Roberge shares insights on how a second language can benefit you, and the many ways Glendon supports your learning.

 Aidan was able to reclaim his French-Canadian heritage at Glendon and by 4th year, was able to take all his classes in French.